foxfriends/conartist/ios/README.md

 GraphQL queries are located in `ios/ConArtist/schema.graphql`.
 This file is compiled automatically when the app is built.

+Please note that the iOS project is currently pointing at the production server (Heroku), not the local one, so you don't need to install or run the server locally.
+Adding another configuration to point at the local server would be great.

 ## Designs

 The design specs are available on [Figma][].
 For permission to edit the project, just ask me and